schneiderkelsey/pollen-and-honeybees/README.md

 2. Use built-in pandas or numpy functions to do things like remove 0’s and null values where they don’t belong in your dataset.

 3. Use at least 5 different built-in Python functions to find out something about your data.
-If you had a list for example, finding the length of that list with len(****<list>****) does tell us a little bit about the data.
+If you had a list for example, finding the length of that list with len does tell us a little bit about the data.

 4. Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.